Eflores89/Eflores89.github.io/_posts/2023-08-16-Babylon-Review.md

 And finally Elinor, the cockroach that she is, survived the transition to “talkies” because she faced the truth head-on.
 She had no pretention that she needed to be the best.
 By the time we arrive, the world had bent her into balance and mediocrity (she says during a scene: “I knew Proust, you know”).
 Jack, with no other thing in his life, prefers to die than to live as a second-best.

-Sure, I might be over-analyzing the movie (in the end, Hollywood is obsessed with itself, and it’s completely possible that Babylon is truly only about the victimization of actors), but I can't help it that I still had a crucial question in my mind after the drawn-out final scene: is greatness in a craft, actually incompatible with any kind of balance?
+Sure, I might be over-analyzing the movie (in the end, Hollywood is obsessed with itself, and it’s entirely possible that Babylon is really only about the victimization of actors), but I can't help it that I still had a crucial question in my mind after the drawn-out final scene: is greatness in a craft, actually incompatible with any kind of balance?